1. Our Core Aims and Values are:

 a) We are pro-life in that we are not just anti-abortion, anti-human cloning and anti-euthanasia, but that we will make adequate care provision for the weakest and most vulnerable in society;

-b) We will defend the rights of the family through such things as only recognising heterosexual unions as proper marriages, tighter divorce legislation, better tax relief for married couples, child benefit (especially if the parents opt to have a large family) and the right of parents to educate their children, for example;
+b) We will defend the rights of the family through such things as only recognising heterosexual unions as proper marriages, the indissolubility of Christian marriages, tighter divorce legislation for civil marriages, better tax relief for married couples, child benefit (especially if the parents opt to have a large family) and the right of parents to educate their children;

 c) We will act to end modern forms of slavery such as prostitution, unjust wages and working conditions, substance abuse and the industry surrounding it;